STS-3: Crew

 Commander Jack R. Lousma previously flew as pilot of the second Skylab crew (Skylab 3), staying aboard the space station for 59 days from July to September 1973.
 Lousma had previously been selected in 1978 as Pilot for STS-2, which was then scheduled as a Skylab reboost mission.
-When delays in the Shuttle's development prevented Columbia from being launched in time to rendezvous with Skylab in 1979, STS-2 Commander Fred W. Haise Jr. retired from NASA and Lousma was then moved up as Commander of STS-3.
+When delays in the Shuttle's development prevented Columbia from being launched in time to rendezvous with Skylab in 1979, STS-2 Commander Fred W. Haise Jr. retired from NASA, and Lousma was then moved up as Commander of STS-3.
 Lousma also served on the support crews for Apollo 9, 10 and 13; he was the CAPCOM during the time of the latter mission's near-disastrous accident.
-He was also selected as backup Docking Module Pilot for the Apollo-Soyuz Test Project (ASTP) in 1975.
+He was also selected as backup Docking Module Pilot for the Apollo–Soyuz Test Project (ASTP) in 1975.

-Fullerton was a rookie who transferred to NASA in 1969 after the cancelation of the U.S. Air Force's Manned Orbiting Laboratory (MOL) program.
-Fullerton had previous experience with the Shuttle as he had flown the shuttle Enterprise as Pilot alongside Haise during the Approach and Landing Tests (ALT) program in 1977.
+Fullerton was a rookie who transferred to NASA in 1969 after the cancellation of the U.S. Air Force's Manned Orbiting Laboratory (MOL) program.
+Fullerton had previous experience with the Shuttle, as he had flown the shuttle Enterprise as Pilot alongside Haise during the Approach and Landing Tests (ALT) program in 1977.
 He also served as part of the support crew for Apollo 14, 15, 16 and 17.